 The Overview tab also includes options to open, add to favorites, categorize the item, share the item, edit metadata, and add ratings and comments.
-Some types of item pages have additional options; for example, you can publish apps from the item page of configurable apps, update or download files such as CSV files, create an app from a web map or web scene, and export data from export-enabled hosted feature layers.
+Some types of item pages have additional options; for example, you can publish apps from the item page of configurable apps, update or download files such as comma-separated values (CSV) files, create an app from a web map or web scene, and export data from export-enabled hosted feature layers.
 If you have the correct privileges, you can publish maps and data as hosted web layers.
 Administrators and those with the correct privileges can also change the owner of an item in their organization.

 By default, items open in the most appropriate app.
 For example, maps open in Map Viewer, scenes open in Scene Viewer, and layer packages open in ArcGIS Desktop.
 Optionally, you can sometimes choose a different option.
 For example, you can choose to open a map in ArcGIS Desktop instead of Map Viewer.
 Some items can only be downloaded and some do not have an option to open or download.
 The action buttons you see on the right of the item page Overview tab depend on the item type.
 The most appropriate option for opening, downloading, and so on, is provided as the first action button.